mdislam7895121/SafeGo-platform/replit.md

 # SafeGo Global Super-App

 ## Overview
-SafeGo is a production-ready, full-stack multi-service super-app platform designed for global on-demand services such as ride-hailing, food delivery, and parcel delivery.
-The project aims to be a leading global super-app by providing a comprehensive, scalable, and secure solution for integrated urban services.
+SafeGo is a production-ready, full-stack multi-service super-app platform designed for global on-demand services like ride-hailing, food delivery, and parcel delivery.
+Its primary purpose is to be a leading global super-app by offering a comprehensive, scalable, and secure solution for integrated urban services.
 Key capabilities include multi-role authentication, country-specific KYC, commission tracking with negative balance support, full service lifecycle management, and unified payout/payment section layouts.

 ## User Preferences
 **Preferred communication style**: Simple, everyday language.